 The dog collar is a global link between people in the present, no matter their nationality, religion, or political affiliation, which also connects them firmly with the past and each other.

-According to the AVMA (American Veterinary Medical Association), 43,346,000 households in the United States own dogs, and the Insurance Information Institute, in their 2017 CE survey, concluded Americans spent $69.4 billion on their dogs in that year alone.
+According to the AVMA (American Veterinary Medical Association), 43,346,000 households in the United States own dogs while statistics from Rainwalk Pet Insurance place the number for 2022 much higher at 70 million.
+The Insurance Information Institute, in their 2017 survey, concluded Americans spent $69.4 billion on their dogs in that year alone, while the recent A Pup Above dog food infographic, drawn from the APPA (American Pet Products Association) 2021-2022 survey, gives an estimate of $1,480.00 in annual expenses for dog owners ($81.00 in "treats" alone), who now, as noted, number close to 70 million in the USA.
 It is no surprise that dogs are among the most popular and best-loved pets in the present day, but the designation of “man's best friend” is no recent development.
 Dogs and humans have been walking together since ancient times and the dog collar has been the common denominator in every era.

 Oldest Depiction of Leashed Dogs